seanorourke7/taped/README.md

 - [Uizard](https://www.uizard.com) for project design planning and wireframe creation.
 - [Google Chrome](https://google.com) for colour and performance accessibility checkers.
 - [Django](https://www.djangoproject.com/) was used as the Python framework for the site.
-- [Heroku](https://www.heroku.com) was used to host the 'everneed' application.
+- [Heroku](https://www.heroku.com) was used to host the 'lucataped' application.
 - [WAVE](https://wave.webaim.org/) to evaluate the accessibility of the site.

 ## Libraries & Frameworks